codecygen/084-NextJS-API/README.md

 - **localhost:3000** designed to have email address and feedback field.
 Once sent, it will write the data to **/data/database.json**
 - The database data can be requested by going to **localhost:3000/api**
 - getStaticProps function can connect to API file. **/pages/feedback/index.js** has getStaticProps which can connect to **/pages/api/index.js**
+- API section can also have dynamic file name, which pretty much works like a dynamic page and the data can be accessed by req.query.id.
+- Slugs can also be used in API folder just like page creation [...slug].js.